Website icon Xpert.Digital

 Search engine marketing and optimization: Google confirms leak – Search Insights are real – Image: Xpert.Digital

-📰 Google confirms leak: insights into over 14,000 search attributes
+📰 Google confirms leak: Insights into over 14,000 search attributes

 Suitable for:

-⚖️ EEAT is losing importance?
+⚖️ Is EEAT losing its importance?

-Despite the explosive revelations, Google expressly warns against drawing hasty conclusions from the leak.
-In a statement published by the Search Engine Land platform, among others, it says: “We strongly advise against making inaccurate assumptions about how Search works based on information that is taken out of context, out of date or incomplete. “ Google emphasizes that much of the information published may be outdated or taken out of context and does not fully reflect current ranking factors and signals.
+Despite the explosive revelations, Google explicitly warns against drawing hasty conclusions from the leak.
+In a statement published by, among others, the platform "Search Engine Land," the company says: "We strongly advise against making inaccurate assumptions about how Search works based on information taken out of context, outdated, or incomplete."
+Google emphasizes that much of the published information may be outdated or taken out of context and does not fully reflect current ranking factors and signals.

-📚 A look at Google's ranking systems
+📚 A look inside Google's ranking systems

 Suitable for: